newmancroos/DotNet-Aspire-GenAI/README.md

 ## Semantic Product Search with Vector Embedding and Vector DB

  ### What is a Vector Database?
  A vector database is a specialized database that stores and manages data represented as high-dimensional vectors (numerical representations).
-It's designed for efficient similarity searches, allowing you to find data points that are semantically similar to a given query vector. <br/>
+It's designed for efficient similarity searches, allowing you to find data points that are semantically similar to a given query vector.
+Veactor are numerical representation that capture the semantic meaning of data.<br/>

 <b> Vector Embeddings:</b><br/>
 Unstructured data like text, images, or audio is first converted into numerical vectors (embeddings) that capture its semantic meaning. <br/><br/>